10 Things to Do in Cádiz in August

 • Where**...** Puerto de Santa María, Cádiz.

-Summer in Cadiz is hot but rarely sweltering, with average temperatures of 24°, highs of 30° and lows of 18°.
-August is the hottest month of the year and is generally a dry season, with virtually no rain and temperatures rarely drop below 20°.
+Summer in Cádiz is hot but rarely stifling, with average temperatures of 24°C, highs of 30°C, and lows of 18°C. August is the hottest month of the year and is generally a dry season, with virtually no rain and temperatures rarely dropping below 20°C.

-The summer temperature of Cadiz, however, will allow you to perform all walking activities without any inconvenience, although I advise you to use sunscreen and sunglasses.
-The weather remains mild also during the following months, although if you visit Cadiz in December you will see that temperatures drop drastically.
+The summer temperature in Cadiz, however, will allow you to enjoy all your walking activities without any problems, although I recommend that you use sunscreen and sunglasses.
+The climate remains mild during the following months, although if you visit Cadiz in December you will find that temperatures drop dramatically.

 Streets of Cadiz| ©santiago lopez-pastor